 Computers with Internet access are available for use in the school and library at Pacific University.
 The resident is assigned an email address.

 The resident will receive quarterly written evaluations from the residency program coordinator.
 The resident will evaluate the residency program and the residency program coordinator at mid-year and at the end of the year.

 Pacific Eye Trends – Portland

 This clinic, located in a medical building in downtown Portland, serves the eye care needs of Multnomah County and is a full scope primary care facility.
-This is where the resident participates in a full day per week of patient care in the Ocular Motility and Neuro Optometry Center (OMNO) – a co-management clinic directed by an optometric physician, Dr. Richard London, and a pediatric ophthalmologist, Dr. David Wheeler.
+This is where the resident participates in a full day per week of patient care in the Ocular Motility and Neuro Optometry Center (OMNO) – a co-management clinic directed by an optometric physician, Dr. Paula Luke, and a pediatric ophthalmologist, Dr. David Wheeler.
 Observation of strabismus surgery is an element of this experience.

 Pacific Eye Trends – Forest Grove

 Located in the newer section of Jefferson Hall on the Forest Grove campus, this clinic serves the eye care needs of Western Washington County and is a full scope primary care facility.
 This is a specialty referral service that will provide one half day per week of vision therapy experience in the care of special populations.